 Cyber security is a multidisciplinary field with computer science at its core.
 It involves cryptography, formal methods, secure software engineering, and machine learning, among other things.
 It also touches on a broad range of supporting disciplines, such as law, economics, criminology, management, and psychology.

-The 4TU Cyber Security Master’s specialization offered by the University of Twente and Delft University of Technology gives students taking a Master’s in Computer Science the opportunity to become highly sought after cyber security specialists.
+The 4TU Cyber Security Master’s specialisation offered by the University of Twente and Delft University of Technology gives students taking a Master’s in Computer Science the opportunity to become highly sought after cyber security specialists.

-As a student of the 4TU Cyber Security Master’s specialization, you can enrol in the Computer Science Master’s at the University of Twente or at Delft University of Technology.
+As a student of the 4TU Cyber Security Master’s specialisation, you can enrol in the Computer Science Master’s at the University of Twente or at Delft University of Technology.
 Most courses are taught via tele-lecturing, so that travel between the universities is minimal.
 The programme takes two years and consists of 120 EC courses and project work.
 You can start in September and in February.

 Please note that this is not a joint degree.
-After completing the 4TU Cyber Security Master's specialization you will receive a diploma from the University of Twente – if you complete the programme here, that is – with a certificate in Cyber Security.
+After completing the 4TU Cyber Security Master's specialisation you will receive a diploma from the University of Twente – if you complete the programme here, that is – with a certificate in Cyber Security.
 However, there is a double degree in Cyber Security available through the EIT Digital Master School.